Eternals (comics): Fictional history

-There he found that a war (allegedly caused by the Dragon of the Moon) had erupted on Titan and wiped out all but one member, a woman named Sui-San.
-A'lars fell in love with her, and in time they repopulated Titan.
-Due to the mix of activated genes from A'lars and unactivated ones from Sui-San, these new Titanian Eternals are not as powerful or immortal as Terran Eternals, but are more powerful and longer-lived than the earlier pre-civil war Titanian Eternals.

 While Zuras ruled, three new Eternal cities were built.
 The first was Olympia, located in the mountains of Greece, near the main portal between the Earth dimension and the Olympians' home dimension, which led many ancient Greeks to confuse some of the godlike Eternals with members of the Olympian pantheon.
 Eventually, an agreement was reached with the gods where some Eternals, such as Thena, would impersonate the Olympians before their worshipers.
 The other two Eternal cities were Polaria (located in Siberia) and Oceana (in the Pacific).

-18,000 years ago, the Celestials returned to Earth.
-The Deviants attacked them, but the Celestials counterattacked, resulting in the sinking of Mu and Atlantis, and much worldwide havoc.
-The Eternals helped rescue many humans.
-An Eternal named Valkin was entrusted by the Celestials with an artifact of great power for safekeeping.

-At some point during the early centuries, Ikaris and the Eternals came into conflict with the immortal mutant, Apocalypse.
-This conflict ended when Ikaris and the Eternals defeated him.
-Ikaris believed Apocalypse was dead.

-1,000 years ago, the Asgardian god Thor encountered some Eternals, but the encounter was erased from his mind, to prevent him from learning about the Celestials, who were about to return to Earth.
-An Eternal named Ajak became the Celestials' spokesperson, and put himself to sleep when the Celestials left, to wait for their return 1,000 years later to judge humanity.

-During the early 20th century, a human scientist made contact with the Uranian Eternals and was taken to live with them along with his young son, who would later become Marvel Boy.
-The Uranians were eventually killed by Deathurge.
 After World War II, some Eternals allied with humans and Deviants to form the Damocles Foundation, which tried to create a new breed of superhuman to rule Earth.
 Some Eternals, such as Makkari, were also active as superheroes, or living amongst humans, keeping their true nature hidden.
 The Eternals also helped to move the Inhumans' city to the Himalayas to keep it hidden.

-At some point, Thanos of the Eternals of Titan nearly destroyed their colony, but they rebuilt it, and would help Earth's heroes to oppose him on several occasions.